CiscoDevNet/data-center-development/nx-os/terraform_nx-os/README.md

 In this Terraform plan, we configure three Ethernet interfaces with IP addresses and set the administrative state to up.

 > Note: sometimes I have to run *terraform apply* twice for all three interfaces to be created.
 Not sure why.
+If you know why, please submit a pull request or [raise an issue](https://github.com/xanderstevenson/data-center-development/issues/new).

 ```
 Apply complete!
 Resources: 3 added, 3 changed, 0 destroyed.